Private messaging apps: Who needs a secure messenger — and why?

 For some, privacy is no joke.
 The messages you need to send privately are the most important ones — the ones that might have consequences if they’re not sent securely.

-What makes a private messenger private?
+Private messenger apps: What makes a secure messenger secure?

 There are a few things to look out for when you’re searching for a private messenger.

 The first thing any private messenger needs is end-to-end encryption, AKA E2EE — this is the non-negotiable starting point for any app claiming to be a private messenger.
 End-to-end encryption means your messages are encrypted the entire time they’re in transit, so even if someone manages to intercept your messages, they still won’t be able to read them.
 Only you and the person you’re messaging have the encryption key necessary to read any given message.

 But not all E2EE is created equal.
 Some methods of encryption are more hardy than others, so it’s important to check out what kind of encryption your messenger is using.

 You also need to consider who is handling and storing your messages.
 If the company running the messaging app is storing your messages (and the messages aren’t encrypted well enough), the company may be able to decrypt them.
 And depending on where and how the messages are being stored, law enforcement agencies or other third parties could even force a company to expose your messages.

 In addition, some messengers may be private, but not anonymous.
 A private messenger will generally hide the contents of a message you send, but not hide the fact that you sent it.
 An anonymous messenger hides all the information about the conversation, not just the contents of your messages.
 And a messenger isn’t anonymous if you need to tie your name, email, or phone number to your account.
 This connects your digital account with your real-world identity — forever.

 Staying completely anonymous means nobody can trace your conversations back to you.